Regional Centre of Phytosanitary Excellence

 Seven short-in and university courses were developed and delivered

 A regional survey as well as consultations with NPPOs helped identify specific capacity development needs.
-As a result, 4 short-in and 3 university courses were designed.
+As a result, As a result, four short in-service courses and three university level courses were designed.
 The curriculum of the short-in courses covered thematic topics on phytosanitary systems improvement and management, skills enhancement, certification and import verification procedures.
 Courses at the University level were integrated in existing plant protection courses, concentrating mostly on certification practices in accordance with the phytosanitary measures.
-The training program contributed to the creation of the working group on the phytosanitary regulations for the maize and beans commodities.
+The training program contributed to the creation of the working group on the phytosanitary regulations for the maize and green beans.
 Additionally, trainees were offered a course on business administration and teaching skills to improve broader institutional capacity.

 A coordinating Pest Risk Analysis (PRA) Unit was established